nahorh/Virtual-assistant-with-chatbot/README.md

 * It has twilio chatbot service integrated that can be activated using voice.

+* Chatbot is trained on IBM Watson service that is able to serve customers om WhatsApp.

-* When activated, whenever a message arrives on the registered number, chatbot will reply if it is general conversation.
+* When activated, whenever a message arrives on the registered WhatsApp number, chatbot will reply if it is general conversation.

+* There are other schedules like booking an appointment, reminders, etc on WhatsApp.

+* When activated, client will receive a WhatsApp message according to the type of task set.

 * Messages such as birthday wishes and greetings can also be set using voice commands.